miso-lims/miso-lims/docs/user_manual/type_data.md

+## Run-Library QC Statuses

+The QC status of the library and library aliquot indicate library preparation QC, whereas run-library QC status indicates sequencing QC of a specific library in a specific lane of a specific run.
+This means that a library prep may pass QC, a run may pass QC, the partition may even pass QC, but the data for a particular library in that partition may still be bad.

+By default, there are "Passed" and "Failed" statuses, and if the status has not been set, it shows as "Pending."
+Additional statuses may be added to indicate other results.
+For example, a "top-up required" status could indicate that while the data is good, more sequencing is still required.

+MISO administrators can add, edit, and delete run-library QC statuses using the standard interface.
+A run-library QC status can only be deleted if the status has not been used by any existing run-libraries.

 ## Box Sizes

 A box in MISO describes a physical container that holds multiple samples, libraries, library aliquots, and/or pools.